The Northern Bobwhite Quail

-The Northern Bobwhite Quail: The Bird that Says its Name
+The Bird that Says its Name

 The Bobwhite Quail is a small, round bird that lives on the ground.
 They are very famous for their special song that sounds like they are whistling "bob-white!"
 These birds are experts at hiding and love to stay close to their family.